Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Model

 These equations yield a complete description of our system and we employ them in our subsequent investigation for the optimal estimation of the unknown parameter $\omega_0$.
 Fig. \ref{fig:Control} shows the schematic of the estimation process.
 We use the rotating magnetic field as a modulation machine, which enables transitions between the excited state and the ground state.
 Thus, the emission of photons is regulated by the time-dependent magnetic field.
 In our model, the field is treated classically.
 Still, the information concerning the TLS is then retrieved by detecting the emitted photons, which is characterized by the probability distribution of the ground state.
 To obtain efficient estimates of $\omega_{0}$, the angular speed $\omega$, the field strength $B_{0}$, and the angle $\theta$ about the axis of gyration will be altered.

-The whole detection process requires a predefined time frame $T$, which can be defined, for example, by the angular speed $\omega$ as $T=2\pi k/\omega$ with $k\in \mathbb{Z}^+$.
-Each detection requires an operating gate window, which together with $T$ results in $N$ bins that receive a photon with probability $|c_0(t)|^2$ \cite{Marsili, Zhao}, where $t\in [0, T/N]$.
-After each operating gate window, the detector is reset, which allows us to describe the observations as mutually independent.
-In this sense, the obtained data is a realization of independent and identically distributed (IID) random variables that take the value $1$, i.e., one photon is detected, and the value $0$, when no detection occurs.
+The detection process requires a predefined time $t$, which has to be shorter than the operating gate window of the single photon detector \cite{Marsili, Zhao}.
+Then, the detector receives a photon with probability $|c_0(t)|^2$ and after that, the TLS is reinitialized to the excited state, which is accompanied by resetting the detector.
+This allows us to describe subsequent observations as mutually independent.
+In this sense, the obtained data are a realization of independent and identically distributed (i.i.d.) random variables that take the value $1$, i.e., one photon is detected, and the value $0$, when no detection occurs.
 The detectors are considered ideal, because our focus lies on the methodology concerning both frequentist and Bayesian approaches in this particular estimation scenario.